-A peatland project passes the test when the project can demonstrate via financial analysis that at least 15% of the project cost over its duration will be covered by carbon finance.
-Costs and revenues used within the financial analysis should be based on current, local, prices.
+A peatland project passes the test when the project can demonstrate via financial analysis that no more than 85% of the project costs over its duration are covered by income other than carbon finance.
+The remaining minimum 15% shall come from carbon finance.
+Costs and revenues used within the financial analysis shall be based on current, local, prices.